gblongiu/affinitree-app/README.md

 - `affinitree.js`: A JavaScript file that enhances the interactivity of the Plotly graph.
 - `Neuma_TCI_Score.csv`: The dataset containing TCI personality scores used for clustering and visualization.

-Running `affinitreeBeta.py` generates an `index.html` file that showcases the interactive graph.
-This HTML file is build output and is not tracked in the repository; you can recreate it locally by running the script.
+Running affinitreeBeta.py generates an index.html file that showcases the interactive graph.
+In this repository, index.html is checked in so that GitHub Pages can serve a live demo, but you can still regenerate it locally by running the script (which will overwrite the existing file).

 ### Mathematical Operations